inkyblackness/ss-specs/levelObjects/Actions.md

     0009  byte       Backward limit
     000A  [2]byte    Unused

-This state change rotates an object along one axis.
+This hack rotates an object along one axis.
 This rotation can be endless in one direction, or a back and forth rotation, depending on the ```Type``` field.

 If the rotation type is back and forth, then the object is rotated between the two limits.
 Should the object start outside of these